 Despite the Group did not generate any hazardous wastes during the Reporting Period, it has established guidelines of governing the management and disposal of hazardous wastes.
-In case there are any hazardous wastes produced, the Group must engage a qualified chemical waste collector to handle such wastes, which is complied with the relevant environmental laws and regulations.
+In case there are any hazardous wastes produced, the Group must engage a qualified chemical waste collector to handle such wastes in order to comply with the relevant environmental laws and regulations.